 Joel Garner and Australian Sports Camps

-Working for Australian Sports Camps, who have conducted cricket coaching camps around Australia for over 34 years, Joel proved to be an influential coach, passing on his tips to many aspiring cricketers around Australia.
+Joel proved to be an influential coach working for Australian Sports Camps, who have conducted cricket coaching camps around Australia for over 35 years.
+His cricketing tips were passed on to many aspiring players.

 Joel also had the ability to gain admittance to any game anywhere.
-For Joel the boxing day test in Melbourne just meant turning up and no gatekeeper in the world would not let him in.
-The MCC staff didn’t even ask for a ticket or worry about dress regulations, he was straight in the door.
-Whilst there he strolled from bar to bar, towering above the other spectators.
-Joel did not have to buy any drinks as the others there almost fell over themselves to buy him a drink, so they would be able to have a discussion with him and say that they had spoken to the great man.
+For him, the boxing day test in Melbourne just meant turning up.
+No gatekeeper in the world would refuse him entry.
+Accordingly, the MCC staff didn’t even ask for a ticket or worry about dress regulations.
+He was straight in the door.
+Also, whilst there, Big Bird strolled from bar to bar, towering above the other spectators.
+Moreover, he didn’t have to buy any drinks, as the others there almost fell over themselves to buy him one.
+So, they’d be able to have a discussion and say that they’d spoken to the great man.

-His batting coaching or beliefs were simple, as a fast bowler he had no respect for spin bowlers and encouraged all playing spin to smash the first ball over the fence to teach the slow bowlers a lesson.
-Playing test cricket, that worked on occasion for him and at other times it didn’t pay off.
+His batting coaching or beliefs were simple.
+As a fast bowler, he had no respect for spin bowlers and encouraged all playing spin to smash the first ball over the fence; to teach the slow bowlers a lesson.
+That worked for him on occasion playing test cricket but other times it didn’t.

-Currently the West Indies team manager, Joel continues to work for cricket in the West Indies as they seek to climb back towards the dizzy heights of their cricketing domination in the 1970’s and 1980’s.
+Joel continues to work for cricket in the West Indies as the West Indies team manager.
+Assisting them to climb back towards the dizzy heights of their cricketing domination in the 1970’s and 1980’s.

 He followed in the footsteps of former ASC coaching directors Sir Garfield Sobers and Clive Lloyd, and contributed to the very West Indian flavor of the ASC coaching teams of the 1980’s and 1990’s.
-Other guest coaches attending then including Gordon Greenidge, Michael Holding, Colin Croft, Gus Logie and Courtney Walsh.
+Other guest coaches attending then, included Gordon Greenidge, Michael Holding, Colin Croft, Gus Logie and Courtney Walsh.

-The first ever Australian Sports Camps coaching director was the great Sir Garfield Sobers, he worked in that role in 1982 ,1983 and 1984 before handing over to a tremendous line up of West Indian talent.
+The great Sir Garfield Sobers was the first ever Australian Sports Camps coaching director.
+He worked in that role in 1982 ,1983 and 1984 before handing over to a tremendous line up of West Indian talent.

-Joel was a great proponent of junior players getting the basics right, a good action and line and length bowling to start with and then the variations of swing and seam could be developed from there.
+‘Big Bird’ was a great proponent of junior players getting the basics right.
+A good action and line and length bowling to start with and then the variations of swing and seam could be developed from there.

-Over the 34 years of sports camps, Australian Sports Camps have been privileged to have many great cricketers attend as coaches, Joel was a tremendous coach and remains one of the best blokes ever to play the game, Joel is respected around the world as a great cricketer as well as a great person.
+Over the 34 years of sports camps, Australian Sports Camps have been privileged to have many great cricketers attend as coaches.
+Joel was a tremendous coach and remains one of the best blokes ever to play the game.
+Accordingly, he is respected around the world as a great cricketer as well as a great person.